ethereum/web3.py/README.md

 ## A Python Library for Interacting with Ethereum

-Web3.py is a Python library for interacting with Ethereum.
-It allows you to interact with the Ethereum blockchain using Python, enabling you to build decentralized applications, interact with smart contracts, and much more.
+web3.py allows you to interact with the Ethereum blockchain using Python, enabling you to build decentralized applications, interact with smart contracts, and much more.

-- Supports Python 3.8+
+- Python 3.8+ support

 ______________________________________________________________________